secureblue/secureblue.github.io/content/FAQ.md

 {: #software}

 1. Check if it's already installed using `rpm -qa | grep x`
 2. For GUI packages, you can install the flatpak if available using the Software store or using `flatpak install`.
-A catalogue of flatpaks is available at https://flathub.org.
+You can browse this [catalogue of flatpaks](https://flathub.org) to discover the available packages.
 3. For CLI packages, you can install from brew if available using `brew install`.
-A catalogue of brew packages is available at https://formulae.brew.sh.
+You can browse this [catalogue of Homebrew Formulaes](https://formulae.brew.sh) to discover the available formulaes.
 4. If a package isn't available via the other two options, or if a package requires greater system integration, `rpm-ostree install` can be used to layer rpms directly into your subsequent deployments.

 Steam is an exception to the above.